The right to believe, to worship and witness

 A man in Vladivostok who was briefly taken to a psychiatric unit after protesting against the war with a poster of the Sixth Commandment was detained twice more in February.
 Police have issued him with a formal warning, but do not appear to have charged him (see below).

-On 15 March, the Russian parliament passed a draft law which will increase maximum punishments under both Criminal Code Article 207.3 and Article 280.3; it will also broaden the grounds on which people may be prosecuted for these offences and under Administrative Code Article 20.3.3 (see below).
+On 15 March, the Russian parliament passed a draft law which will increase maximum punishments under both Criminal Code Article 207.3 ("Public dissemination, under the guise of credible statements, of knowingly false information on the use of the Armed Forces of the Russian Federation") and Criminal Code Article 280.3 ("Public actions aimed at discrediting the use of the Armed Forces of the Russian Federation in order to protect the interests of the Russian Federation and its citizens, [and] maintain international peace and security").
+The draft law will also broaden the grounds on which people may be prosecuted for these offences and under Administrative Code Article 20.3.3 ("Public actions aimed at discrediting the use of the Armed Forces of the Russian Federation") (see below).

 While many Russian religious leaders have supported the invasion of Ukraine – most notably, Russian Orthodox Patriarch Kirill and Pentecostal and Muslim leaders – a few have opposed it and have left the country as a result.
 These include Moscow Chief Rabbi Pinchas Goldschmidt, Lutheran Archbishop Dietrich Brauer, and the Buddhist Supreme Lama of Kalmykiya, Telo Tulku Rinpoche.
 In January 2023, Rinpoche became the first religious leader to be declared a "foreign agent" by the Russian Justice Ministry (see below).